 Every business needs its customers to grow.
 The pandemic has made it crucial to maintain core clients to keep businesses afloat.
 Now more than ever, you need to pay attention to your customer relationships.
 Many people are now spending most of their time online, either on social platforms or on Zoom and other spaces that allow them to interact with friends and loved ones.

-Since you can’t reach your customers in person, this is the time to think about how you connect with your clients.
+Since you can’t reach your customers in person, this is the time to think about connecting with your clients.
 For example, is your website easy to find?
 Can clients reach you on social platforms?
 How quick are you to respond?
 Are you keeping up with your newsletters?

 Ensure your online presence and accessibility is in tip-top condition.
 Also, interact with your clients on social platforms.
 Remind them that you’re available to serve them and give them incentives to spread the word about your business.